top of page

 rev_robert_pines2-200x300.jpg

 Rev. Robert K. Pines was selected on July 16, 2006 to become the church’s twelfth pastor.
 His official installation as pastor was on December 3, 2006.
-During his tenure, he re-established the noon day prayer service and Bible study, new members’ training ministry, and the Praise and Worship Team.
+During his tenure, he re-established the Noon Day Prayer Service and Bible study, new members’ training ministry, and the Praise and Worship Team.
 In addition, the church refurbished the Abrams Annex and installed a new sound system.
+Major repairs were done during the 2019-2023 years when the Church was virtual due to Covid-19.
+The Church re-opened on February 11, 2024 with a new baptism pool, renovated bathrooms, a new live-stream system and sound booth, and exterior structure work.

 * Rev. Sandy Alexander also founded Jerusalem Baptist Church, located at 26th & P Streets, N.W.
 He is, also, believed to be the founder of Macedonia Baptist Church in SE Washington.
 Macedonia Baptist Church is the oldest African-American Baptist Church in Anacostia.